florabtw/soundoftext-api/README.md

 #### On Failure

-An HTTP status code of 400 or 500 with payload:
+An HTTP status code of 400 with payload:

 ```json
 {